thellimist/bitses/_analyses/chronobank-demiculus.md

 score: -1
 researcher: demiculus
 date: 2018-05-11
 conclusion: "Shitcoin, but they've started marketing more agressively the past month thus there can be an increase in the price if they succeed.
 If they don't it'll be a waste.
-So it would only be a gamble according to their marketing skills."
+So it would only be a gamble according to their marketing skills. "
 ---

 - ERC20 token